 Until the nineties, the way up the mountain was not signposted and therefore only accessible to insiders.
 There are now signposts that guide hikers without a komoot, and a summit cross for several years.
 This has meanwhile been cut off by vandals with a chainsaw and stolen.
 Two years later a new cross was erected, which is secured by steel rails.
-Otherwise the summit is nothing, from the bench there is no view of the area, tall trees prevent that.
+Otherwise, the summit is nothing, from the bench you have no view of the area, tall trees prevent that.

-However, if you consider that the entire north side of the Müggelberge has been cleared by overexploitation, then we can be glad that there are trees that are so tall again.
+However, if you consider that the entire north side of the Müggelberge was cleared by overexploitation, then we can be happy that there are trees that are so tall again.
 Around 1880 it must have been very empty.
-The Spindler brothers, owners of the dry cleaning and laundry facility in Spindlersfeld, ensured that Berlin's highest mountains did not become completely bare by stopping overexploitation and reforestation.
+The Spindler brothers, owners of the dry cleaning and laundry factory in Spindlersfeld, made sure that Berlin's highest mountains did not become completely bare by stopping overexploitation and reforestation.
 We owe it to the brothers, among other things, that a beautiful recreation center has emerged here.

 April 18, 2018

 The Große Müggelberg is with 115m the highest natural elevation in Berlin's urban area.
 Marked by a summit cross.
 However, there is no viewpoint here.
 This is a little further southwest (or you can climb the lookout tower on the somewhat lower neighbor of the Müggelberg ...)

 May 1, 2020

 If you want to climb the Top-of-Germany 16-Summits, you cannot avoid the Großer Müggelberg.
 Ultimately, as part of this challenge, it is important to climb the highest elevation of all 16 federal states and the Müggelberg is the highest natural elevation in Berlin.